 So, whether you’re looking to optimize your operations, create personalized experiences for your customers, or collect data to make informed decisions, you’re covered with Mapsted’s world-leading technology that is protected by 100+ patents.

 The concept of datafication is here to stay.
 For businesses, location-based technology provides a one-stop-shop for data gathering, indoor navigation, and rich analysis.
 Looking for a masterpiece platform that can help your business use location technology for datafication?
 Turn to Mapsted today!
-If datafication and how location-based technology can help your business interest you, please check out this short video and this blog on the power of data to transform your business.
+If datafication and how location-based technology can help your business interest you, please check out this short video and this blog, What is location based analytics on the power of data to transform your business.

 Frequently Asked Questions